BenUCL/Reef-acoustics-and-AI/README.md

 ### How to run the tutorial
 This tutorial will guide users on how to begin using this analysis, using sample data from the worlds largest reef restoration program [buildingcoral.com](https://www.buildingcoral.com/) used in [Williams et al (2022)](https://doi.org/10.1016/j.ecolind.2022.108986).
 In the Tutorial folder you will find three key components, you can open these up and hit 'Open in colab':
 1. Colab Demo: This is an introduction to using Google Colab.
-Colab allows users to run all the analysis from a web browser using data stored in Google Drive.
+Colab allows users to run all the analysis from a web browser using data stored in Google Drive or Zenodo.
 Much easier than installing and setting up a local Python environment!
 2. Feature extraction: We show how to access the sample data and extract feature embeddings from this using a pretrained neural network.
-The outputs are saved to GDrive.
 3. Unsupervised learning: We show how to run UMAP visualisation which useful for visually exploring patterns in data.
 This notebook then shows how to cluster the data, useful for a quantitative output of findings.

 <p align="center">